Doctrinal background of Zen: Sudden and gradual enlightenment

-Once the dichotomy between sudden and gradual was in place, it defined its own logic and rhetorics, which are also recognizable in the distinction between Caodong (Soto) and Lin-ji (Rinzai) chán.
-But it also leads to a "sometimes bitter and always prolix sectarian controversy between later Chán and Hua-yen exegetes".
+Once the dichotomy between sudden and gradual was in place, it defined its own logic and rhetorics, which are also recognizable in the distinction between Caodong (Soto) and Lin-ji (Rinzai) Chan.
+But it also leads to a "sometimes bitter and always prolix sectarian controversy between later Chan and Hua-yen exegetes".
 In the Huayan classification of teachings, the sudden approach was regarded inferior to the Perfect Teaching of Hua-yen.
-Guifeng Zongmi, fifth patriarch of Hua-yen ànd Chán-master, devised his own classification to counter this subordination.
-To establish the superiority of the Chán-teachings, Chinul explained the sudden approach as not pointing to mere emptiness, but to suchness or the dharmadhatu.
+Guifeng Zongmi, fifth patriarch of Hua-yen ànd Chan-master, devised his own classification to counter this subordination.
+To establish the superiority of the Chan-teachings, Chinul explained the sudden approach as not pointing to mere emptiness, but to suchness or the dharmadhatu.

 Esoteric and exoteric transmission

 According to Borup the emphasis on 'mind to mind transmission' is a form of esoteric transmission, in which "the tradition and the enlightened mind is transmitted face to face".
 Metaphorically this can be described as the transmission from a flame from one candle to another candle, or the transmission from one vein to another.
 In exoteric transmission requires "direct access to the teaching through a personal discovery of one's self.
 This type of transmission and identification is symbolized by the discovery of a shining lantern, or a mirror."

 This polarity is recognizable in the emphasis that the Zen-tradition puts on maintaining the correct Dharma transmission, while simultaneously stressing seeing into one's nature.
 According to Rinzai master Tōrei Enji:

 Nevertheless, while the Zen tradition has always stressed the importance of formal Dharma transmission, there are well known examples of Mushi dokugo, such as Nōnin, Jinul and Suzuki Shōsan who attained awakening on their own, though all of them were familiair with the Zen-teachings.